-Veterinarians are required to have completed forty (40) hours of continuing education acquired after October 15, 2011.
+Veterinarians are required to have completed forty (40) hours of continuing education acquired between October 15, 2013 and October 15, 2015.
 Veterinary Licenses expire on October 15 of odd numbered years.
-The next renewal date is OCTOBER 15, 2013.
+The next renewal date is OCTOBER 15, 2017.

 Approval Of Continuing Education Programs